textadventures/quest/docs/devmode.md

 ### Change the player or starting location

 It is often useful to change where the player starts whilst testing your game.
-You do nopt want to have to negotiate ttwent rooms and five puzzles to get to the bit you are working on.
+You do not want to have to negotiate twenty rooms and five puzzles to get to the bit you are working on.
 DevMode allows you to temporarily set the player start room to a different location.

 If your game allows the player to switch between multiple characters, you can also select the one active at the start.
-Or you might want to create a character purely for debugging; you culd set that here.
+Or you might want to create a character purely for debugging; you could set that here.

 ### Initialisation script